There’s simply no better place than NYC to get in the spirit of the season and as 2023 comes to a close, New York City

 32. Throw axes and drink cocktails at Live Axe bar in SoHo

 We know the holidays can be one of the most stressful times of the year, so why not take your frustrations out at Manhattan’s first elevated axe throwing bar?!
 Eat, drink, and throw your seasonal stress away at this unforgettable gem in SoHo.
 Find out more here.

-Sure Bryant Park’s Winter Village is perfect for ice skating and holiday shopping, but let’s not forget that it’s a foodie’s paradise.
+Sure the Bank of America Winter Village at Bryant Park is perfect for ice skating and holiday shopping, but let’s not forget that it’s a foodie’s paradise.
 Feast outrageously flavored hot cocoa, fruit-filled crepes, or Nutella-drenched bombolones.